Antibas/eaQHM-analysis-and-synthesis-in-Python/README.md

 ![](img/timeDom.png)

 ## Known Issues
-* This code takes a lot of time, even for small speech files.
+* This code may take a lot of time, even for small speech files.
+Time may also vary based on the CPU Usage.
-* The results may be different than expected due to the inaccuracy of [SWIPEP pitch estimator](http://www.kerwa.ucr.ac.cr:8080/bitstream/handle/10669/536/dissertation.pdf)
+* In some cases the SWIPEP pitch estimator may raise a ```LinAlgError```, in which case an alternative SWIPEP pitch estimator is used.
 * At the time of publication, certain sections of the code have not been tested.
 Those parts that are inaccessible based on the majority of the parameters given are marked with the phrase:
 ```Python
 #----NOT TESTED----